-The relators – virologists Krahling and Wlochowski – claim that over the years the effectiveness of the Jeryl Lynn mumps vaccine declined because of its repeated passage through eggs.
-Initially it was over 95%; to continue the license, say the relators, Merck had to convince the FDA that the effectiveness stayed at a similar rate over the years.
+The relators – virologists Krahling and Wlochowski – claim that over the years the effectiveness of the Jeryl Lynn mumps vaccine declined because of its repeated passage (a term in cell culture science that is essentially the number of generations that have passed since a cell line was established) through eggs.
+Initially, it was over 95% – to continue the license, say the relators, Merck had to convince the FDA that the effectiveness stayed at a similar rate over the years.

-In 1997 the FDA required Merck to conduct effectiveness testing of MMRII.
+In 1997, the FDA required Merck to conduct effectiveness testing of the MMR-II vaccine.
 The relators claim that Merck engaged in a variety of more or less dishonest testing practices to bump up the vaccine’s effectiveness they reported.